The Historical Cachicata Inca Trek

 Aguas Calientes | Machu Picchu - Ollantaytambo - Cusco

-Enjoy exploring the magical and mystical Machu Picchu on a 2-hour guided tour before exploring yourself.
+Enjoy exploring the magical and mystical Machu Picchu on a 2-hour guided tour.
 Head back to Aguas Calientes for lunch before getting a train to Ollantaytambo and then private transport back to your accommodation in Cusco.

 What's it like